AI & Automation Services

 Odoo AI automation in London adds four AI capability layers to Odoo ERP: AI chatbots that read from Odoo product data and write leads to CRM, document processing that reduces invoice handling from 12 minutes to under 90 seconds, voice agents that book into Odoo calendar without human intervention, and machine learning layers for demand forecasting and lead scoring.
 Projects start at £3,000.

-There are four distinct AI capability types that can be added to an existing Odoo installation, each targeting a different operational bottleneck with a specific, measurable ROI.
+There are four distinct AI capability types that can be added to an existing Odoo installation, each targeting a different operational bottleneck.

 AI chatbot integration connects a conversational large language model to Odoo CRM, the product catalogue and stock levels via the Odoo JSON-RPC API.
-When a website visitor asks about pricing or product availability, the chatbot queries Odoo in real time, returns an accurate answer, and creates a qualified crm.lead record in Odoo with a source tag, intent score, and the full conversation transcript.
+When a website visitor asks about pricing or product availability, the chatbot queries Odoo in real time, returns an accurate answer, and — critically — creates a qualified crm.lead record in Odoo with a source tag, intent score, and the full conversation transcript.
 Zero manual entry.
 The lead sits in the CRM pipeline exactly where a human would have placed it after a phone call.
-The containment rate for routine queries, pricing, availability, service descriptions, reaches 60 to 70% after calibration: meaning 6 or 7 in every 10 inbound enquiries are fully handled by the AI without a human response.

 Voice agent integration connects an AI voice model to Odoo Calendar and CRM to handle inbound phone enquiries outside business hours.
-The voice agent answers a call, qualifies the caller with a short structured conversation, checks real-time availability in Odoo Calendar, and books an appointment slot, all without human intervention.
-For service businesses in London that lose bookings after 6pm simply because no one is answering, this is the highest-ROI AI addition available: across service businesses operating outside standard 9-to-5 hours, AI voice agents reduce missed calls by approximately 40%.
+The voice agent answers a call, qualifies the caller with a short structured conversation, checks real-time availability in Odoo Calendar, and books an appointment slot — all without human intervention.
+For service businesses in London that lose bookings after 6pm simply because no one is answering, this is the highest-ROI AI addition available.

-Machine learning layers, the most technically involved category, train predictive models on Odoo's historical operational data.
+Machine learning layers — the most technically involved category — train predictive models on Odoo's historical operational data.
 The most common use cases are demand forecasting (trained on stock.move history to predict reorder quantities and timing) and lead scoring (trained on crm.lead and sale.order history to rank prospects by conversion probability).
-After an 8-week calibration period on structured Odoo data, demand forecasting accuracy reaches 85 to 92% and stockout events reduce by 30 to 40%.
-These modules surface their outputs as standard Odoo fields: a sales rep sees a lead score on the CRM kanban card without needing to know anything about the model behind it.
+These modules run inside the Odoo Python environment and surface their outputs as standard Odoo fields — a sales rep sees a lead score on the CRM kanban card without needing to know anything about the model behind it.

 Wholesale and distribution: stockout reduction.
-A wholesale business running Odoo Inventory with 400+ SKUs had recurring stockout problems on 15 to 20 fast-moving lines per quarter.
+A wholesale business running Odoo Inventory with 400+ SKUs had recurring stockout problems on 15-20 fast-moving lines per quarter.
 Manual reorder point management could not keep pace with seasonal demand shifts.
-After deploying an ML demand forecasting module trained on 24 months of stock.move history and linked to the Odoo reordering rules engine, the business saw a 30 to 40% reduction in stockout events within the first two quarters.
+After deploying an ML demand forecasting module trained on 24 months of stock.move history and linked to the Odoo reordering rules engine, the business saw a 30-40 per cent reduction in stockout events within the first two quarters.
 The model refreshes its forecasts weekly on new sales data without manual intervention.

 Professional services: invoice processing automation.
 A management consultancy with 6 staff was spending approximately 15 hours per week across the team on supplier invoice data entry into Odoo Accounting.
 Individual invoices from freelance contractors, software subscriptions and travel costs arrived as PDF email attachments with inconsistent formatting.
-AI document processing reduced that 15 hours per week to under 3 hours, freeing a senior administrator for higher-value work.
+AI document processing — using a vision-language model to extract structured data from the PDFs — reduced that 15 hours per week to under 3 hours, freeing a senior administrator for higher-value work.
 Error rates dropped to near zero on clean PDF documents.

 For businesses exploring their options, our Odoo AI integration service page covers the full capability menu and how projects are scoped.